 Artists Management in association with Enticott Music Management

 Pianist Kirill Gerstein’s heritage combines the traditions of Russian, American and Central European music-making with an insatiable curiosity.
 These qualities and the relationships that he has developed with orchestras, conductors, instrumentalists, singers and composers, have led him to explore a huge spectrum of repertoire both new and old.
-From Bach to Adès, Gerstein’s playing is distinguished by its clarity of expression, discerning intelligence and virtuosity, and an energetic, imaginative musical presence that places him at the top of his profession.
+From Bach to Adès, Gerstein’s playing is distinguished by a ferocious technique and discerning intelligence, matched with an energetic, imaginative musical presence that places him at the top of his profession.

 “How often is it that a piano disc comes along consisting entirely of new music as technically exhilarating in its modern way as any disc of Chopin or Liszt?
 There is life in the virtuoso concert pianist yet.
 This collection of pieces by Thomas Adès includes works for solo piano, for two pianos, and for piano and orchestra.
 The pianist who is common to all is Kirill Gerstein….
 Gerstein is a virtuoso and his brilliance pays dividends here.”